sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-integrate-scrypt-service.md

 }
 ```

-After the deployment, you can use the outpoint of the deployment tx to track your contract instance.
+You can usually get the ID of a contract from its creator, who publicizes it so others can interact with it.

-## Contract Interacting
+## Step 4: Get Contract Instance

-Before interacting with the contract, you need to create a contract instance with the `contractId`.
+Once you have the contract ID, you can easily create a contract instance as follows.

 ```ts
 const currentInstance = await Scrypt.contractApi.getLatestInstance(